AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 ## Collections

+>[!NOTE]
+>
+>Starting with 2026.09.0, Collecttion uses a new paginated API to improve performance and reduce load times for large folders.
+This setting is enabled by default.
+To disable it, contact your Customer Success Team.
+> When this feature enabled, the folder contents load in batches of 50 items, with a **Load More** button to fetch the next 50.
+Newly added files appear at the top of the folder without a full refresh.

 If you work on a set of files or folders, you can add them to your favorite list to access them quickly. **Collections** show the list of documents that you have added and other publicly accessible list of documents from the other users.

 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file path as a tooltip.